 All of the above benefits that you bring to the table are your Unique Selling Proposition.
 They’re your edge in this competitive business world.
 When writing your About page, choose the most striking of these benefits and position it above-the-fold.

 Call-to-action: As I mentioned earlier, a call-to-action helps your page to convert.
-Whether you use an opt-in form or link to your best posts, the rule thumb is to keep it simple.
+Whether you use an opt-in form or link to your best blog posts, the rule thumb is to keep it simple.
 As Oli Gardner of Unbounce correctly said, “One Page, One Purpose.
 Period.”

 In other words, if you want people to read your About page and sign up, then focus on that.
 If you want them to click a link and read your blog posts, keep it at that.

-Don’t combine both activities in one place, because more options will decrease your conversion rate, just like more social share buttons decreased mine by 29%.
+Don’t combine both activities in one place, because more options will decrease your conversion rate, just like more social media share buttons decreased mine by 29%.

 Once you have optimized your page for conversions, there’s one more area you have to handle… eliminating objections.